UMapx/UMapx.Visualization/README.md

 [System.Drawing.Common](https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/7.0/system-drawing)
 and requires **Windows**.
 Linux and macOS are not supported by this rendering backend.

-The regression suite has been run on Windows with .NET 8 in an x64 process.
+Regression tests cover Windows with .NET 8 in an x64 process.
-Building and running the tests requires the .NET 8 SDK, or a newer SDK with the .NET 8 runtime installed.

 # Working with figures